Jean Sinclair Alexander1

 Last Edited=6 Aug 2008

-Jean Sinclair Alexander was the daughter of James Lascelles Alexander.1 She married, firstly, Robert Henry Ethelbert King-Tenison, 10th Earl of Kingston, son of Henry Edwyn King-Tenison, 9th Earl of Kingston and Ethel Lisette Walker, on 29 May 1947.1 She married, secondly, Cecil Geoffrey Monson, son of Frederick John Monson, in 1953.1 She died on 12 July 1983 at Sligo General Hospital, Sligo, County Sligo, Ireland.1,2
+Jean Sinclair Alexander was the daughter of James Lascelles Alexander.1 She married, firstly, Robert Henry Ethelbert King-Tenison, 10th Earl of Kingston, son of Henry Edwyn King-Tenison, 9th Earl of Kingston and Ethel Lisette Walker, on 29 May 1947.1 She married, secondly, Cecil Geoffrey Monson, son of Frederick John Monson, in 1953.1 She died on 12 July 1983 at Sligo General Hospital, Sligo, County Sligo, IrelandG.1,2

-As a result of her marriage, Jean Sinclair Alexander was styled as Countess of Kingston on 29 May 1947.
+After her marriage, Jean Sinclair Alexander was styled as Countess of Kingston on 29 May 1947.
 From 29 May 1947, her married name became King-Tenison.1 From 1953, her married name became Monson.1

 Citations